 The city of Tyre has a rich mythological background.
 Legends say the city was the birthplace of both Europa, who was abducted by Zeus while he was in the shape of a bull, and the fabled Queen Dido of Carthage.
-The original city was called Ushu and founded around 2750 B.C. at the base of a bay.
-Its Phoenician inhabitants built a smaller trade centre on a small island about one-half mile offshore.
+Phoenicians founded the original city, called Ushu, around 2750 B.C. at the base of a bay.
+Its inhabitants built a smaller trade centre on a small island about one-half mile offshore.
 Over the years, the island center grew larger, and became the main city metropolis.
 The original mainland city became known as “Old Tyre.”

 Tyre enjoyed its heights of prosperity around the 10th-7th centuries B.C.
 Its wealth came from the abundance of Murex shellfish.
 Their shells enabled the Tyrians to produce and sell a rich purple dye unrivaled in the ancient world.
 In the 6th century B.C., their prosperity attracted the attention of King Nebuchadnezzar II.
 He attacked Tyre, maintaining a siege for thirteen years but never taking the city.
 This spectacular failure discouraged attempts from most kings and generals, but Alexander the Great was neither an average king, nor an average general.
 In 332 B.C., he began his spectacular siege of Tyre.

 Determined to overthrow the Persian Empire, Alexander knew he would need to interrupt the movements of the Persian navy.
 With no fleet himself, he began a strategic conquest along the coast of Asia Minor.
 City after city fell to the great Macedonian army.
 By the time they reached Tyre, Alexander’s reputation had preceded him.
 King Azemilk wisely sent out envoys to meet Alexander, pledging his support and allegiance, and placing his city at the Macedonian King’s disposal.
 Alexander offered to make a sacrifice at the Temple of Melqart, a Phoenician equivalent to Alexander’s beloved Hercules.
-Unfortunately, the Tyrians sacred festival had begun, and no foreigner was allowed to set foot on the island.
-King Azemilk proposed that Alexander could sacrifice to Melqart on the mainland in Old Tyre, but said that he could not allow him access to the central city.
+Unfortunately, the Tyrians sacred festival had begun, and they allowed no foreigner to set foot on the island during that time.
+King Azemilk proposed that Alexander could sacrifice to Melqart on the mainland in Old Tyre, but he could not allow him into the central city.

 Alexander was not a man who took kindly to being told “no.” Insulted and infuriated, Alexander exclaimed “you think nothing of this land army, because of your confidence in its position, living as you do on an island, but I am soon going to show you that you are really on the mainland.
 And you can be sure that I shall either enter your city or storm it.”
 In an attempt to avoid a protracted siege, he sent messengers to the island, demanding that the city surrender.
 Secure in their defenses, the Tyrians duplicitously murdered the messengers.
 They threw their bodies off the walls and into the sea, as Alexander and the Macedonians watched in horror.
 So began the great siege of Tyre.
 During the months-long battle, both sides showed incredible innovation in the art of warfare.
 They invented engineering marvels of their era, some of which remain commonplace today.